sudoHub/NASA-SUITS-SITE/README.md

 Goal: Redo the original website from scratch but make the new one fully responsive.

-Some changes may be occur in styling, layout, and content.
+Some changes may occur in styling, layout, and content.

 To-do:
 - [x] Home Page